I read 47 books in 2021.

 I also really respect how it recounts in physically sickening detail the horrifying effects of the bomb on the people of Hiroshima and does not gloss over the full impact of what a terrible thing had been created.

 Amazing book.
-Worth the investment to read.
+Worth the time investment to read imho.

 Much like the excellent book Longitude on the difficulty of measuring westward and eastward motion around our globe was a major issue until the invention of accurate timepieces, Parallax is similarly about being able to measure distances in space that led to advances in our understanding of the universe.